dr-who/sc/README.md

 A high-precision scientific calculator with complex number support, matrix operations, and IEEE 754-2008 compliance.

+Doesn't require an FPU.
+Just requires a 8-bit processor and above with 16-bit int operations.

 Join us as we run 64/128/256/512/1024 and more floating point math on DOS, VIC-20s, MacOS, Linux, iPhones.
 The arithmetic is perform in 16-bit limbs:

 e.g.